RageebRidwan/Rydr-Ride-Sharing-System/client/README.md

 - Drivers can cancel accepted rides before picking up the rider
 - All location searches use OpenStreetMap Nominatim API
 - Real-time updates refresh every 10 seconds on active ride pages

-MIT License

----

-Built with ❤️ using React, Redux Toolkit, Tailwind CSS, and shadcn/ui